bank-vaults/bank-vaults.dev/content/docs/contributing.md

 - If you are using Docker for Mac, you don't have to anything, the Kubernetes cluster and your host shares the same Docker daemon.
 - If you are using Minikube with `--vm-driver=none` (you are probably using Linux) the same applies as for Docker for Mac
 - If you are using Minikube with some real `vm-driver` you have to run `eval $(minikube docker-env)` before building the Docker image with the `make` command so you build it with the minikube Docker daemon and the image will be stored there
-- Build and re-tag the image and push it to the Docker registry of your choice, dont forget to change the `bankVaultsImage` attribute in the the Vault Custom Resource YAML file (`cr.yaml` in this case).
+- Build and re-tag the image and push it to the Docker registry of your choice, don't forget to change the `bankVaultsImage` attribute in the the Vault Custom Resource YAML file (`cr.yaml` in this case).

 Restart the containers using the `bank-vaults` image: Vault instances and the configurer.